Hair Loss: How to reverse it.

 A multi-care health system that uses two main technologies ( which they’ve patented): Copper Peptide Complex and Triamino Copper Complex.
 Yes, the essential component is copper.
 It stimulates and nurtures the cells with oxygen and other nutrients.
 As we get older copper levels tend to decrease, but with this stimulation, hair follicles get thicker and healthier looking.

 This viscous oil is full of omega fatty acids such as omega-6 and omega-9 that help moisturize the scalp and stimulate blood circulation.
 In English, castor oil helps promote healthy hair growth.
-I read that its regular use can boost hair growth by three times the regular rate.
-I’m going to need to try and check the accuracy of this information.
+According to Google, its regular use can boost hair growth by three times the normal rate.
+Well, I guess I will have to test this one myself.

 Did you know Jojoba is technically not an oil but a wax?
 Why is this important?
 Well, because they imitate natural body oils, so when we apply them to our skin, we can make it believe that it’s been produced naturally.

 Jojoba oil is super moisturizing, but it won’t leave any residue (SCORE!).
 It stimulates hair cells to reproduce themselves.
-Adding 3-4 drops on your hand when you are conditioning your hair (don’t add it to the bottle, this might mess up the pH of your product) will help protect hair strands from drying up and breaking.
+Adding 3-4 drops on your hand when you are conditioning your hair will help protect hair strands from drying up and breaking.
+Make sure you don’t add it to the bottle and just to the portion you will use as it may mess up the pH of your product.

 Always choose organic natural oils, because those with conservatives contain ingredients that are not good for your skin and hair.
 An extra tip, buy it cold pressed so that you really obtain all the benefits of the oil.